pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Judge the following items in relation the previous text.

-Item.
 06. The article primarily deals with how one waste management company is incorporating contemporary technology into their routine in order to improve the service they provide.

-Item.
 07. The text states that Daily Disposal uses a mobile app, tablets, and cellular phone service for the work they do with both their residential and commercial customers.

-Item.
 08. On the basis of the last quote the article provides from the vice president of Daily Disposal, one can infer that the company has not invested in any other initiatives to lessen its negative impact on the environment.

-Item.
 09. In the following passage from the text, the word "trash" can be substituted by the word
 garbage: "Daily Disposal needed a more efficient way to route trucks and document trash